Let's start

 Eric is the conductor of an orchestra here at Digital Neighbor.
 He knows how all the digital instruments should sound together.
 When he’s not solving marketing challenges for the neighborhood, Eric is also an adjunct professor at the University of South Florida, where he teaches Digital Media in the Zimmerman School of Advertising and Mass Communications.

-Local SEO Best Practices 2026
+Local SEO Best Practices for 2026

 Author: Eric Ritter